 Unplanned things happen all the time.
 Let’s say you run a small hotel and a water pipe bursts in the middle of the night.
 Your team scrambles to fix everything, and you resettle the family in another room, but most of their clothes were ruined in the process.
 Even if you are out of town, you can still approve a gift card to a local clothing retailer, or add on other clever ideas to make sure your guests know you want the best for them.

 4. Send Feedback Reports to Guests

 Invite your staff to comment when they are particularly impressed by the behavior or service of a guest.
 You can create an automated formatting and approval process where these comments can be emailed to guests to let them know they are a real ‘preferred’ member.
 That person will be happy to stay again at a place they are appreciated.

 Marketing Metrics says that there is a 60-70% probability of selling to an existing customer versus a 5-20% chance of selling to a new prospect, and it is 6-7 times more expensive to attract a new customer than keep a current one.
-So why not invest more money in automating your hotel customer service workflows with KiSSFLOW?
-Have a free 7-night stay on us and see what you can build!
+So why not invest more money in automating your hotel customer service workflows with Kissflow?
+Take a free trial of Kissflow Workflow and see what you can build!